squinkylabs/SquinkyVCV/docs/sq.md

 Note editor things that don't work:

-* Viewport doesn't scroll, either in pitch or in time.
+* Viewport doesn't scroll in pitch, although time works.
-* Song ends at bar three - can't change length.
 * While you can edit and play at the same time, it's just by luck.
+* Time units are always 1/16 notes.
+* Insert note is always 1/4 (I think)l

 ## Piano roll